Raising Social Consciousness Through Film: A Cinema Series Addressing Moral IssuesAugust 3, 17, at 7:30 PM

 “Each time a man stands up for an ideal, or acts to improve the lot of others, or strikes out against injustice, he sends forth a tiny ripple of hope, and crossing each other from a million different centers of energy and daring, those ripples build a current that can sweep down the mightiest walls of oppression and resistance.”—Robert Kennedy

 Film can exert a powerful influence on how we see the world and the way we consider problems facing society.
 This summer, we will watch four films and discuss the problems they highlight and how they have affected our world view.
-Every two weeks, we will gather via Zoom to discuss the films—all of which are available on Netflix.

 Monday, August 17, 7:30 PM